lab101/Framed/README.md

 Arrow buttons to go through different frames.

 # Webcam
-There is experimental support for webcams on OSX & Windows.
+There is experimental support for webcams on OSX & Windows in the *overlay* section.
 Enable the camera in settings panel.
 When working use **spacebar** to put a image on a layer and freeze it.

+# Overlay
+Early support for overlays is added.
+To use it create folders in /assets/overlays/
+Example:
+- /assets/overlays/space
+- /assets/overlays/people
+And drop your images in these folders.
+They will be available when the app starts.